redis/redis-doc/topics/acl.md

     2. It is possible to specify an external ACL file.

 The two methods are *mutually incompatible*, Redis will ask you to use one or the other.
-To specify useres inside `redis.conf` is a very simple way good for simple use cases.
+To specify users inside `redis.conf` is a very simple way good for simple use cases.
 When there are multiple users to define, in a complex environment, we strongly suggest you to use the ACL file.